SBOHVM/RPiR/README.md

    * `practical3-5`: Stochastic SIR model
    * `practical3-6`: Comparing mean stochastic and deterministic SIR models

-3. Practical series 4:
+4. Practical series 4:

    * `practical4-1`: Creating an R data package
    * `practical4-2`: Adding some fucntions to a data package
    * `practical4-3`: Adding a demo

+5. Project:

+   * `project0`: Setting up the project repo
+   * `project1`: Creating species richness and Simpson diversity functions
+   * `project2`: Creating a general diversity function
+   * `project3`: Adding in code to cope with Shannon entropy and Berger-Parker
+   * `project4`: Adjusting the diversity function to handle multiple values of q
+   * `project5`: Extending the work to examine properties of subsampled data

 As well as the following additional practicals:

-   * `practicalA-1`: Introduction to if statements
+   * `practicalA-1`: Introduction to if statements and comparisons
    * `practicalA-2`: Introduction to functions
    * `practicalA-3`: Naming of things
    * `practicalA-4`: Introduction to for and while loops
+   * `practicalA-5`: Nested functions

 [prep]: https://ibahcm.github.io/RPiR/articles/pages/preparation.html
 [docs]: https://ibahcm.github.io/RPiR